ibm-cloud-docs/ibm-cloud-provider-for-terraform/setup_cli.md

 Complete the following steps to configure the {{site.data.keyword.cloud_notm}} provider plug-in for Terraform v0.12 and Terraform v0.13.
 {: shortdesc}

-You need not explicitly download the `plugins` for Terraform v0.13.x and higher version installation.
+You need not explicitly download the `plugins` for Terraform v0.13.x and higher version.
 {: note}

-1. You can use the provided code block and specify the right Terraform version in `version` parameter to automatically provision the plug-ins for Terraform v0.13.x and higher version.
+1. You can use the Terraform block and specify the right Terraform provider version in `version` parameter to automatically provision the plug-ins for Terraform v0.13.x and higher version.

    **Syntax**

      ```
       terraform {
         required_providers {
          ibm = {
            source = "IBM-Cloud/ibm"